JetteGercken/TI_BZE_BE_analysis/README.md

 # TI_BZE_BE_analysis

-Analysis of the forest invenory accomanying Bodenzustandserhebung
+Analysis of the forest inventory accompanying Bodenzustandserhebung